ESMCI/visualCaseGen/paper/paper.md

 - **Scalability and Efficiency:** As the number of variables and constraints grows exponentially, manually checking compatibility becomes infeasible.
-The solver efficiently handles large-scale constraint resolution, ensuring rapid feedback even for large number of configuration variables.
+The solver efficiently handles large-scale constraint resolution, ensuring rapid feedback even for large number of variables.

 # The Stage Mechanism